Third Program – Making the Motor Spin

 You’ll be choosing the local Slot as the motor to be targeted for all blocks, as we are only working with one motor.
 Then choose corresponding options for the blocks as shown in red circles.

 Now the function currently will operate as such: If the local slot has a faulted flag, it sets the local motor to clear the faults if possible.
-If the local motor does not have a flag enabled, it enables the motor.
+If the local motor is not enabled, it enables the motor.
 This function handles what to do if motor has faults, and it enables the motor, but doesn’t start the motor.

-Use the green Boolean Constant block to establish a variable that we can use later to set the motor’s status.
+Use the green Set Variable block to establish a variable that we can use later to set the motor’s status.
 Within this block lets have the block AND OR which works so that if both of the values within are True, then the Boolean type variable will be True.
 If either or these internal values are false, the variable will be false.

 To now establish that variable, click the red word “variable”.
 This will launch the Variable Dialog Box.
 Click create new as this will be your first variable.